2020–12–05: Alternate EG25G userspace project

 /foss

-as a shell from
+as a shell fromadbd

-- Capture alsa controls' status during a call and create a function to
+- Capture alsa controls' status during a call and create a function to replicate the setup

-- Start experimenting with modem initialization and internal QMI
+- Start experimenting with modem initialization and internal QMI messaging setup

-creating our own AT command handlers (or abuse the Quectel ones, if they kept
+- Setup AT commands forwarding and processing in userspace (over QMI), try creating our own AT command handlers (or abuse the Quectel ones, if they kept the whitelist in the modem's FW)

-call, and start the audio stream (so that necessary audio paths in the codec are
+- Watch for voice call indication messages and configure alsa controls for the call, and start the audio stream (so that necessary audio paths in the codec are enabled by DAPM?)

 - At this point it should be possible to make the calls

-- Figure out how to solve some of the call indication quirks in the original
+- Figure out how to solve some of the call indication quirks in the original firmware.

 I expect the FOSS code to shrink the firmware quite a bit.
 Most of the heavy